 - Monitor any chronic conditions

-One advantage of regular physical examinations with the same family medicine physician is that patients are able to build a relationship with their doctor and receive continuity of care and treatment.
+One advantage of annual physical examinations with the same family medicine physician is that patients are able to build a relationship with their doctor and receive continuity of care and treatment.

 What does a physical examination involve?

 Physical exams may involve slightly different elements depending on the age of the patient, type of physical being performed (e.g. sports physical), and each patient’s unique needs.
 Prior to your physical exam, patients will be asked to provide or update their medical history and provide or update information about their health and health-related details that may have changed since their last physical.
 Patients visiting Tri-County Medical Clinic for a complete physical exam may access the required forms to print and fill out prior to their exam in order to speed up the check-in process.

 In cases where the exam is being completed for a sports team, a sports physical packet will typically need to be filled out by your physician and returned to the sports organization.
 Be sure to bring all required paperwork with you at the time of you or your child’s sports physical appointment.

 Physical exam procedures typically consist of the following elements: